nourabosen/Nour/content/posts/2024-05-02---the-price-of-personal-choice-an-ethical-dilemma/index.md

 One is about saving lives under scarcity.
 The other is about exterminating them.

-Equating the two doesn’t sharpen the argument—it shatters its moral credibility.
+Equating the two doesn’t sharpen the argument, it shatters its moral credibility.

 We don’t need shock value to make this point.
 The truth is painful enough without sensationalism.

 ---

-## The Real Question Isn’t About Blame—It’s About Hope
+## The Real Question Isn’t About Blame, It’s About Hope

 Perhaps the most uncomfortable truth is this: